Introduction

 How to identify and fix JavaScript syntax errors

-5. Debug step-by-step: If you're having trouble identifying a syntax error, you can use a debugger to step through your code line by line and see how it is executed.
-This can help pinpoint the exact location of the javascript errors.
+- Debug step-by-step: You can use a debugger to step through your code line by line and watch how it is executed if you're having problems figuring out a syntax issue.
+This can assist in locating the javascript errors precisely.

 Code examples to understand how to handle Javascript Syntax Errors >>